eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

-web | Web folder where you need to copy your web project .env.db | This file will contain your database root password as well as new database name with its owner user and password .env.redis | Redis container environments lg.png | This repo's logo.
-Will be removed soon
+web | Web folder where you need to copy your web project .env.db | This file will contain your database root password as well as new database name with its owner user and password .env.redis | Redis container environments

 ------
 # Description